Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Weak and strong graph orbifolds

-We refer to \cite[Chapter 2.4]{BMP} for a discussion of Dehn fillings, i.e. gluings of $U^\prime$ to $\pi^{-1}(R)$.
-If the meridian curve of $U^\prime$ is not isotopic to a fiber of $\pi \Big|_{E_k}$, let $u > 0$ be the algebraic intersection number (in the maximal abelian subgroup of $\pi_1(E_k)$).
-Then the gluing of $U^\prime$ to $U$, along $\pi^{-1}(R)$, has a Seifert fibration.
-We remove $E_k$, thereby reducing the number of tori and go to the End of the Second Operation.
+We refer to \cite[Chapter 2.5]{BMP} for a discussion of Dehn fillings, i.e. gluings of $V$ to $\pi^{-1}(R)$.
+If the meridian curve of $V$ is not isotopic to a fiber of $\pi \Big|_{E_k}$, let $u > 0$ be the algebraic intersection number (computed using the maximal abelian subgroup of $\pi_1(E_k)$).
+Then the gluing of $V$ to $U$, along $\pi^{-1}(R)$, has a Seifert fibration.
+Removing $E_k$ from $\{E_i\}$, we again have a weak graph orbifold decomposition of $\Or$, now with $(n-1)$ Euclidean 2-orbifolds, which is a contradiction.